 - Your possessions are stolen?

 - Your country grows in immorality?

 - Your neighbors remain cold to the Gospel?

 - Your church remains cold to the Spirit?

 - Your sin or “thorn in the flesh” is not removed?

 - Your soul lacks joy and hope?

 Jesus does not sit on his hands forever.
 Sometimes, Jesus fixes what ails you before it takes you die.
-At other times, Jesus fixes your problems after you die — after your resurrection.
-Either way, in this life or the next, Jesus will completely heal his friends’ hearts, heads, bodies, and environment.
-Jesus will wipe away all your tears and make all things right.
+At all other times, for you who are his children, he fixes your problems after you die — after your resurrection.
+Either way, in this life or the next, Jesus will “Go Lazarus” on you.
+He will come in his own time, with his strong hand, with his powerful voice, and he will call you forth from your grave.
+On that day, he will completely heal your hearts, heads, and bodies.
+And unlike Lazarus, you will perish no more.
+Friends, this is promised; it is a done deal.
+Jesus will return and wipe away all your tears; he will make all things right.

 But until then, let your questions fly and your tears fall.
 For yes, Jesus is sometimes … oft times … many times … most times … confusing.
 But now you know the rest of the story.
 As you hurt, Jesus is crying, constructing, and coming again.
 And one day, with Jesus we will all cry no more.
 It will not be confusing then.